Boise backyard at sunset, 2026 peak mosquito season protection guide for the Treasure Valley

 Pro Tip

-• Peak conditions: Warm, still, humid evenings
+• Worst conditions: Warm, still, humid evenings after a watering day

 Where Mosquitoes Breed on Your Property